mragipaltuncu/tictactoe/README.md

 <b>In order to play the game you need a Python 3 interpreter and a command line/terminal</b><br>

 To run the game :<br>
 Download the files.
 Open your command line/terminal.
-Go to tictactoe.py's folder and run it with your python interpreter.
+Go to tictactoe.py's folder and run it with your python interpreter with one of these commands:

   python tictactoe.py <br>
   or<br>